Claiming a tax refund

 - Will be working, think that your foreign earnings when added to your other income will exceed the personal allowance but know you will be paying foreign tax at a rate that at least matches the UK rate that you would have paid on that income (typically 20%).

 In both these cases, although strictly you should complete a tax return to tell HMRC about the income, there won't be any tax to pay on it.
-Your UK tax refund position should not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser to help you or if you cannot afford one, a charity like TaxAid).
+Your UK tax refund position should therefore not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser to help you or if you cannot afford one, a charity like TaxAid).
 Once you are satisfied that your foreign earnings are not going to affect your UK refund position, you can either submit a form P85 or look forward to HMRC’s electronic reconciliation system calculating your repayment at the end of the tax year and automatically issuing you with a cheque.
 Alternatively, you can trigger this process by contacting HMRC or by completing their online form.

 Waiting until the end of the tax year to do a quick reconciliation may seem a bit over the top but it is better than getting a tax refund, only to have to pay it back to HMRC later on.

 We appreciate that this is quite convoluted, so have summarised the thought process in a flow chart.